|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During the Sino-Japanese War and Pacific War, Japanese utilized Korean laborers and natural resources for their war effort.
 In 1938, the Colonial Government established labor conscription.
 In total roughly 2.6 million Koreans labored for the Japanese and 723,000 worked for Japanese outside the Korean peninsula.

 In opposition, Korean communists led by Kim Il-sung fought against the Japanese in Korea and Manchuria.
 During July-August 1945, American aircraft bombed targets on the Korean Peninsula and offshore shipping.

-On August 9, 1945 the Soviet Union declared war on Japan and during "Operation August Storm" the Red Army attacks North Korea from Primorsky Krai Province (Maritime Province) and occupied the northern part of the Korean peninsula.
+On August 9, 1945 the Soviet Union declared war on Japan and during "Operation August Storm" the Red Army attacks North Korea from Primorsky Krai Province (Maritime Province) and occupies the northern part of the Korean peninsula.
 On August 25, 1945 the Red Army enters Pyongyang.
-On August 26, 1945 Soviet forces hauled their advance at the 38th Parallel at roughly the center of the Korean peninsula and waited for three weeks for the arrival of American forces advancing from South Korea.
+On August 26, 1945 Soviet forces hault their advance at the 38th Parallel at roughly the center of the Korean peninsula and waited for three weeks for the arrival of American forces from South Korea.
 Red Army commander of Soviet forces in Korea is General Ivan Chistiakov.

 Democratic People's Republic of Korea (North Korea)